Breast EngorgementSkip to the navigation

-Soften your breasts before feedings.
+- Soften your breasts before feedings.
 You can apply a warm compress for a couple of minutes before you breast-feed.
-Or you can use your hands or use a pump to let out (express) a small amount of milk from
+Or you can use your hands or use a pump to let out (express) a small amount of milk from both breasts.

 How can you prevent breast engorgement?

 You may be able to prevent engorgement if you keep milk moving out of your breasts and take care not to let your breasts become overfilled.

 - Breast-feed whenever you notice signs that your baby is hungry, such as eagerly sucking on fingers or rooting.
 During the first few days and weeks, breast-feedings usually occur every 1 to 3 hours around the clock.

 - Make sure that your baby is latching on and feeding well.
 If your breasts are hard and overfilled, let out (express) enough to soften your nipples before putting your baby to the breast.